PCOS: How Does PCOS Affect Your Mental Health? Here's How To Improve It

 How to improve your mental health if you have PCOS?

 Your doctor would probably address the exact underlying cause of your depression if you have PCOS in addition to other mental disorders.
 An example would be to try a low-carb diet if you have insulin resistance.
-You can alter your way of life to reduce weight if you're fat.
+You can alter your way of life to reduce weight if you're overweight.

 Birth control tablets may be provided to you if you have a hormonal imbalance, including an excess of androgen.
 Treatment for depression itself may be one of the additional therapies.
 One of the best therapies for depression is talk therapy, sometimes known as counselling.